wagtail/wagtail/docs/topics/writing_templates.rst

 Responsive Embeds
 -----------------

-Wagtail embeds and images are included at their full width, which may overflow the bounds of the content container you've defined in your templates.
+Wagtail includes embeds and images at their full width, which may overflow the bounds of the content container you've defined in your templates.
 To make images and embeds responsive -- meaning they'll resize to fit their container -- include the following CSS.

 .. code-block:: css